alinix1/holistic-health-haven-BE/README.md

 - Successfully designed and implemented a relational database with PostgreSQL
 - Developed RESTful API routes with Express
 - Integrated Stripe payment processing API
+- Configured AWS EC2 Instance for deployment

 ## Challenges:

 - Researching and implementing image optimization with WebP conversion from PNG/JPG using the Sharp library
-- Configuring AWS Elastic Beanstalk for deployment

 <!-- BACKEND -->